Dobbs96/HW-MySQL-Employee-Tracker/README.md

 - Once cloned dont forget to npm i to download all package.json
 - Once downloaded type npm test to try it out
+- Also you will need MySQL Workbench open and instal assets Schema and Seeds to have the basic info.

 ## Acknowledgments